japanoise/gomacs/README.md

 Check out the Zygomys documentation for information on how the language works!
 Some functions to get you started…

-- `(emacsbindkey arg1 arg2)` - Bind arg1 (in standard Emacs C-*/M-* notation,
+- `(emacsbindkey arg1 arg2..)` - Bind arg1 (in standard Emacs C-*/M-* notation,
-  subsequent keypresses space seperated) to the Lisp code in arg2.
-Both args must be strings.
+  subsequent keypresses space seperated) to the Lisp function or named command arg2. arg1 must be a string; arg2 can be a function or a string.
+If arg2 is a function, any additional args will be used as its arguments when run.
+- `(emacsdefinecmd arg1 arg2..)` - Define a command with name arg1 that runs the
+  function arg2 with any aditional arguments as its arguments. arg1 must be a string; arg2 must be a function.
 - `(setsofttab arg)` - Enable (true) or disable (false) the use of soft tabs (spaces for indentation). arg must be a boolean.
 - `(settabstop arg)` - Set the width of \t characters in cells.
 If using soft